Yucaipa Valley AVA: History

 The Yucaipa Valley has a rich history of cultivation, ranging from peaches, plums, walnuts, and most notably apples.
 The early 1900s saw changes in Yucaipa Valley's agriculture, from large-scale ranching to apple orchards.
 From 1900 to 1910, the Redlands-Yucaipa Land Company bought 11000 acre in Yucaipa, and soon thereafter, developers began to sell ranches to make way for a burgeoning apple industry.
 For several decades, apple production became a staple for the local economy, and the goal was to create the "apple kingdom" of the Southwest.
 As people migrated to Yucaipa in search of wealth, a town center began to form at the corner of Yucaipa Boulevard and California Street.
 It was one of the fruit baskets of Southern California for the first half of the 20th century, and known to have a near perfect agricultural climate.

 Grape cultivation in the Yucaipa Valley can be traced as far back as the late 19th century, and early 20th century.
 Several prominent ranches in Yucaipa, including the well known Dunlap Ranch, had vineyards adjacent to their farmlands as early as the late 19th century.

 Home-seeking ads in 1910 continued to champion the soils of Yucaipa, stating that "grapes, apricots, and olives are big producers" in the region.
-'Horticultural Jottings' in the 1922 Pacific Rural Press recorded the Carter Brothers, Yucaipa fruitland owners, seeding 25 acre of grapes in the Yucaipa Valley and the cultivation of modest vineyards throughout the Yucaipa Valley continued up through the 1960's as a referenced in land for sale ads in 1966 publications.
-The cultivation of grapes in the Yucaipa Valley continued on a small scale up through the present day, until a growing movement of viticulturalists began vinifying the valley since the early 2000's at a rapid rate.
+'Horticultural Jottings' in the 1922 Pacific Rural Press recorded the Carter Brothers, Yucaipa fruitland owners, seeding 25 acre of grapes in the Yucaipa Valley and the cultivation of modest vineyards throughout the Yucaipa Valley continued up through the 1960s as a referenced in land for sale ads in 1966 publications.
+The cultivation of grapes in the Yucaipa Valley continued on a small scale up through the present day, until a growing movement of viticulturalists began vinifying the valley since the early 2000s at a rapid rate.